cbaggers/cbaggers.github.com/_posts/2017-04-18-geometry-shader-shenanigans.md

   ...)
 ```

 Makes sense right?
 We just array the inputs.
 However we know that our interface block is going to cause problems.
 In this case `uv` isn't really `vec2[3]` it's `in blockName { vec2 }gs_in[3]`.
 We have a mismatch between the abstraction and reality.
-However it's a useful lie, it takes the GLSL behavior and makes it easy to understand, so can we keep it.
+However it's a useful lie, it takes the GLSL behavior and makes things more consistent and thus easy to understand, so if we can keep it I'd prefer to.

 The answer (at least for now) is to make an 'ephemeral' type, this is a type that can't exists in GLSL for real, but one that our compiler can handle.